 Yes.
 Click here to download the form.
 Once you've completed the form you can email it to firstname.lastname@example.org or mail it in to the management office, 1221 Farmers Lane Ste #300, Santa Rosa CA 95405

 Please refer this question to your CPA or Tax Attorney.
 The FRMA cannot offer legal or tax advice.

 Yes.
-All "hardscape" improvements require an application.
-Hardscape includes walkways, patios, pads, rock walls, etc. The ACC encourages property improvements but wants to help you comply with our CC&Rs as you proceed.
-Therefore, we ask you to submit your plans.
+All exterior modifications require to go through the approval process.
+Hardscape includes walkways, patios, pads, rock walls, etc. The Architectural Control Committee (ACC) encourages property improvements but wants to help you comply with our CC&Rs as you proceed.
+Therefore, you must submit your plans to the ACC for their review and approval PRIOR to commencement of your project.
 You may prepare simple drawings and you may appear in person at an ACC meeting to present your plan.
-In most cases, we'll approve.
-In some cases we'll ask a professional consultant to evaluate the plan and report on compliance with the CC&R's.

 Generally, no. Replacement of dead or inappropriate plants does not require Association approval.
 However, major renovations that include removal of trees that pre-existed original construction do require a plan and application.
 Certain landscape renovations may require a permit from the City of Santa Rosa and you should check with the City prior to commencing work.

 Yes.
 Crushed gravel is hardscape.
 The ACC wants to see your plan to make certain that it complies with the CC&R's.
 Please refer to the Design Review Manual.

 Yes.
 Such additions usually require hardscape for the foundation and access path.
 Further, there are CC&R requirements regarding external structures and the protection of native trees on hillsides, be they private or public land.
 It's pretty complex.
 By looking at your plans, the ACC and our consultants can help assure conformance to all requirements.